 This weekly elective draws from student experience to provide an in-depth look at the state of arts leadership today.
 Led by President Kimpton and assisted by ICA leaders, the course will examine communications styles, leadership types, generational leadership challenges, nonprofit lifecycles and roles, and the importance of arts leadership in the community.
 This is the perfect opportunity for students to increase their knowledge of arts administration while exposing themselves to key leadership skills they can use in any field.
-This course will not interfere with other classes or electives.
+This course is offered one evening per week and can be taken in addition to other electives.

 Prerequisite: To apply please submit a resume and a 1-2 page essay outlining your interest in arts leadership and why you think you could benefit from this experience.
 Materials should be sent to firstname.lastname@example.org.

 This course will offer high school students an opportunity to explore and hone their creative writing skills.
 Throughout the session, students can expect a combination of imaginative writing exercises, short reading activities, informal discussion and free writing time.
 Genres covered will range from poetry to fiction to dramatic writing.
 Laptop computers are not used for this elective.

 Classes explore dance as an art form and are open to experienced and inexperienced students.
 This class contains elements of ballet, modern and jazz, and initiating a lifelong source of joy and exercise.
 A complete listing of required dance attire and supplies will be included in the student handbook and posted online.
 All dance students are expected to be well groomed; long hair must be worn up and off the neck.
 Pointe work is not a component of this course.

 The course is designed for non-majors who have an interest in exploring the fundamentals of preparation for theatrical performance.
 Students will engage in voice and movement exercises, improvisation, theatre games and limited work with scripted material.